 The Dacia Jogger is a key model for the Renault Group manufacturer.
-It will be the first Dacia to take advantage of a hybrid powertrain (the electrified version will arrive in 2023) and will replace three models in one fell swoop: Logan, Dokker and the Lodgy minivan.
-According to what has been stated, the model has been designed for families, taking inspiration from different architectures: the length of station wagons (about 4.5 meters), the habitability of multi-spaces and the aesthetic characteristics of SUVs.
+It will be the first Dacia to take advantage of a hybrid powertrain (the full hybrid version will arrive in 2023) and replaces three models in one fell swoop: Logan, Dokker and the Lodgy minivan.
+According to what has been stated, the car has been designed for families, taking inspiration from different architectures: the dynamism of station wagons, the roominess of multi-spaces and the aesthetic characteristics of SUVs.
 The car is also available in a seven-seater version.

-The design of the vehicle, created by the team led by Miles Nürnberger, has the appearance of a station wagon with some appendages typical of SUVs, such as the bumper fascias and plastic protections.
+The design of the vehicle, created by the team led by Miles Nürnberger, has the appearance of a station wagon with some appendages typical of SUVs such as the bumper fascias and plastic protections.
 If the front follows the new family feeling inaugurated by the Sandero and Sandero Stepway models with the Y-shape luminous signature of the headlights, the rear exploits a stylistic solution with vertically developed light clusters that is currently unique for the brand.
 “The name refers to sport, nature and positive energy.
-This vehicle contributes to the development of the brand’s new identity,”, Dacia said in a statement.
+This vehicle contributes to the development of the brand’s new identity,” say Dacia designers.